 3. Create buyer personas for leads

-- Understand your customer beyond demographics.
-Look to your existing best customers to build model personas, including characteristics, triggers, motivations, desires, needs, and preferences.
+- This is all about understanding your customer beyond demographics.
+Look to you existing best customers to build model personas, including characteristics, triggers, motivations, desires, needs, and preferences.

 - An effective persona has the customer’s goals at its core.